openhwgroup/core-v-verif/lib/cv_dv_utils/uvm/pulse_gen/README.md

 ## Introduction

-The Pulse Gererator is a SystemVerilog UVM module which is used to configure and generate pulses.
+The Pulse Generator is a SystemVerilog UVM module which is used to configure and generate pulses.
 Pulse Generator can be configured to generate multiple pulses.
-A pulse can be a sysncronous pulse with respect to a clock or an asynchronous pulse.
-Timeunit of pico second is used to genarate an asynchronous pulse.
+A pulse can be a synchronous pulse with respect to a clock or an asynchronous pulse.
+Timeunit of pico second is used to generate an asynchronous pulse.

 ## Configuration